Pacific Southwest, Region 9

 - Monitoring return to compliance

 EPA, as well as state agencies, make a vigorous effort to educate the regulated community.
 EPA has developed various compliance assistance tools to help business, industry and government comply with environmental requirements.
-Among these are the National Compliance Assistance Clearinghouse Web site, developed to give users quick access to compliance assistance and materials.
+Among these are the Resources and Guidance Documents for Compliance Assistance, developed to give users quick access to compliance assistance and materials.
 EPA's nine sector-based Compliance Assistance Centers help small businesses and local governments.
 The Toxics Release Inventory (TRI) Program provides valuable information to the public about toxic chemicals and to the businesses that are subject to the law requiring disclosure on their releases to the environment.
 Compliance assistance hotlines; workshops/training, fact sheets and other compliance guidelines all provide important information to the regulated community.

 Included in the mix of compliance/enforcement tools are incentives that encourage self-policing through identification, correction, and disclosure of violations by regulated facilities.
 Finding innovative ways to motivate compliance assures better environmental results.
 EPA's Compliance Incentives & Auditing Web site includes innovative approaches, such as a self-auditing policy to disclose compliance information, as well as guides to better environmental management practices and pollution prevention.
 EPA’s National Performance Track Web Site provides information on a voluntary program to recognize and reward businesses and public facilities that demonstrate strong environmental performance beyond current requirements.